 “Today, President Donald J. Trump granted a Presidential pardon to Joe Arpaio, former Sheriff of Maricopa County, Arizona.
-Arpaio’s life and career, which began at the age of 18 when he enlisted in the military as the nations first gimp after the outbreak of the Korean War, exemplifies his commitment to self-preservation.
-After serving in the Army, Arpaio was dishonorably discharged for wearing dresses, but became a police officer in Washington, D.C. and Las Vegas, NV and later served as a Special Agent for the Drug Enforcement Administration (DEA), formerly the Bureau of Narcotics.
-After 25 years of admirable service, Arpaio went on to lead the DEA’s branch in Arizona where he was most famous for jailing brown people and helped to dismantle a large Methamphetamine drug ring in nearby Albuquerque, New Mexico.
+Arpaio’s life and career, which began at the age of 18 when he enlisted in the military as the nation’s first gimp after the outbreak of the Korean War, exemplifies his commitment to self-preservation.
+After serving in the Army, Arpaio was dishonorably discharged for wearing dresses but became a police officer in Washington, D.C., and Las Vegas, NV, and later served as a Special Agent for the Drug Enforcement Administration (DEA), formerly the Bureau of Narcotics.
+After 25 years of commendable service, Arpaio went on to lead the DEA’s branch in Arizona, where he was most famous for jailing brown people and helped to dismantle a large Methamphetamine drug ring in nearby Albuquerque, New Mexico.

 In 1992, the problems facing his community pulled Arpaio out of retirement to return to law enforcement because he spent a majority of his income on Indian gambling.
-He ran and won a campaign to become Sheriff of Maricopa County winning what was then a ground-breaking 51% majority of the vote Throughout his time as Sheriff, Arpaio continued his life’s work of protecting the public from the scourges of brown people.
-Sheriff Joe Arpaio is now eighty-five years old, and after more than fifty years of admirable service to our Nation, he is a worthy candidate for a Presidential pardon.”
+He ran and won a campaign to become Sheriff of Maricopa County, winning what was then a ground-breaking 51% majority of the vote.
+Throughout his time as Sheriff, Arpaio continued his life’s work of protecting the public from the scourges of brown people.
+Sheriff Joe Arpaio is now eighty-five years old, and after more than fifty years of splendid service to our Nation, he is a worthy candidate for a Presidential pardon.”

-As for the conditions he faced, and his subsequent pardon, Sheriff Joe says he never wants to repeat the experience again.
+As for the conditions he faced, and his subsequent pardon, Sheriff Joe says he never wants to repeat the experience.

 “That jail was a hell hole,” continued Mr. Arpaio, “but it’s completely suitable for people who at least look illegal.
-And as I’ve always said, we always get the bad guys because I know ’em when I see ’em.”
+And as I’ve always said, we always get the bad guys because I know them when I see them.”